 3. Try implementing the strategies from my free resource: 5 Daytime Tips for Better Nights (and Naps!)

 Want to see some samples of how this can play out?
-Check out my blog on Nap Schedules: 5 Months to 25 Months for more information about typical nap schedules for your baby’s age.
+Check out my blogs Nap Schedules: 5 Months to 25 Months or Toddler Nap Schedules for 2, 3, and 4 Years Olds for more information about typical nap schedules for your toddler or baby’s age.